 We are working hard behind the scenes to adjust and adapt our 2020 programme in light of COVID-19/Coronavirus.
 NTW has decided to continue The Agency.
 We are working with four independent producers and 11 young people exploring ideas for adapting their approach where possible to move online.
 Sign up to our mailing list for updates as we adjust and adapt.

 On Saturday 7 December, our Agents presented their ideas for social businesses or projects to a great panel of experts.

 Helen Perry – Development Producer | BBC Writersroom

 Sarah Leigh – General Manager: Arts and Creative, Wales Millennium Centre

 Raidene Carter – Exec’ Director for Theatre Centre

 The three ideas that were chosen by the panel are:

 Worlds on Water

-This is a unique cultural experience where an audience take a boat ride down the river Taff.
-Each boat ride is themed with influences from a specific cultural community that has made Cardiff their home, from Bangladeshi, to Indian, to Somali.
+This is a unique cultural experience where an audience takes a boat ride down the River Taff.
+Each boat ride is themed with influences from a specific cultural community that has made Cardiff their home, from Bangladeshi to Indian to Somali.

 A project that was to encourage young women to pursue a career in engineering.
 This will be done through a series of workshops in schools, mentorship, connecting relevant organisations with young ladies and will culminate with an event connecting businesses, STEM organisation and young women.